-On or about September 16, Regional and Sectional Cross Country Assignments will be posted on the respective IHSA Cross Country Activity Web Page.
-A manual outlining the state cross country meet series will also be posted online at the cross country page on the IHSA website.
-No school or official will receive any IHSA manuals via the mail.
-Coaches and Athletic Directors must visit IHSA.org to view the cross country school and manager's manuals.
+On or about September 16, Regional and Sectional Cross Country Assignments will be posted on the IHSA Cross Country Activity Web Page under the State Series Information & Results link.
+The Cross Country Manual for Schools will also be posted online on the respective cross country activity pages and in the IHSA Schools Center.